eclipsesource/tabris-js/doc/lang.md

  * An attribute of the same name as a property is used to set that property via constructor.
  * An attribute that follows the naming scheme `on{EventType}` is used to register a listener with that event.
  * Each element may have any number of children (if that type supports children), all of which are appended to their parent in the given order.
- * To support attribute checks on user defined elements, add a field on your custom widget called `jsxProperties`.
-The type <em>must</em> match the type of the first constructor parameter.
-You do not have to assign anything to the field.
  * While the JSX expressions themselves are type-safe, <em>their return type is not</em> (it's `any`), so follow the instructions for casting above.
 It can be considered safe to use unchecked JSX expressions within `widget.append()`, as all JSX elements are appendable types.

 Note that this is <em>not</em> valid: